UtrechtUniversity/DrRods/docs/index.md

 involved data objects, then the linked replica of the other data object can no longer access its data file, even though it may appear to be 'good'.

-Nowadays iRODS provides for logical locking of data objects and their replicas.
+iRODS release 4.2.9+ provides for logical locking of data objects and their replicas.
 This should greatly assist to prevent any new occurrences of inconsistent paths.